photon1503/az-native/demos/08-dapr/01-dapr-intro/readme.md

 It contains two projects:

-- `food-dapr-backend` - A .NET Core Web API project that uses State Management to store and retrieve state.
-In the second demo we will use a PubSub pattern to communicate wit the frontend.
+- `food-dapr-backend` - A .NET Core Web API project that uses State Management to store and retrieve state. in a other demos it will be used to demonstrate features like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
-- `food-dapr-frontend` - A .NET MVC project that uses Dapr to other patterns like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
-This will be used in a other demos.
+- `food-dapr-frontend` - A .NET MVC project that consumes the backend.

-Dapr Configuration is stored in the [components](components) folder and contains the following file.
+Configuration of of [Dapr components](https://docs.dapr.io/concepts/components-concept/) is stored in the [./components](components) folder.
 During development it will use `Redis` as the default state store.
 When deploying it will use Azure Blob Storage.
 We could also use Azure Cosmos DB as a state store just by changing the state store configuration.

 - `statestore.yaml` - Configures the state store to use Azure Blob Storage.